-As the chart shows above, Huskies often attack after dueling near the penalty box box by kicking the football directly passing center line, instead of close pass.
-When the ball is in the opponent’s half-court,. they pass frequently, other than shoot from distance.
+As the figure shows above, Huskies often attack after dueling near the penalty box by kicking the football directly passing center line, instead of short pass.
+When the ball is in the opposing half, they often pass short instead of long.
 As for the tactics, they constantly dribble chaperonage of short passing, and waiting for the shot.
 They usually cross and pass in a wide range.
-Huskies mainly attack in the middle, less attacking on the side.
+Huskies mainly attack in the middle and less attack from the side.
 In further games, they may use more side attack to score more efficiently.

-In conclusion, we find two main attack tactics:
+In conclusion, we find two main attack tactics of Huskies:

-The first tactic is Counter Attack, which means defenders duel positively.
-Once get the ball, the defender will try to high pass to midfielders or forward immediately.
-Then the forward will finish shot quickly.
-It is a powerful tactic because the attack is too fast for the opponent defenders.
+The first tactic is Counter Attack, which means the defenders duel positively.
+Once get the ball, the defender will try to high pass to midfielders or forwards immediately.
+Then the forwards will finish shot quickly.
+It is a powerful tactic because the attack is too fast for the opponent defenders to resist.
 To identify this kind of tactic, we consider the Position Network.
 Here is an example of Counter Attack in Position Network:

 Figure 5 : Counter Attack